-These benign hamartomatous lesions can be an epileptogenic focus, and are important to diagnose on imaging (typically MRI) as they can affect treatment.
-In some cases of medically refractory epilepsy, cortical tubers may be surgically resectable 2,3.
+These benign hamartomatous lesions can be epileptogenic foci, and are important to diagnose on imaging (typically MRI) as they can affect treatment.
+In some cases of medically-refractory epilepsy, cortical tubers may be surgically resectable 2,3.

 Tuberous sclerosis typically presents in the first decade of life and has a reported incidence of 1:6000-12000 1 with intracranial involvement in the vast majority of patients, mainly cortical tubers or subependymal nodules.

 Tubers represent cortical glioneuronal hamartomas, and consist of focal distortions in cellular organization and morphology which extend into the underlying (subcortical) white matter.
 Distinguishing these cortical tubers from focal cortical dysplasia can be difficult, often relying on ancillary findings and immunophenotyping.

-Calcification can occur in tubers, but is more commonly in present in subependymal nodules.
+Calcification can occur in tubers, but is more commonly present in subependymal nodules.
 Central cystic degeneration can also occur 1.